-Advance your career and further your team’s ongoing learning by subscribing to the Virtual Lean Learning Experience for 2021.
+Advance your career and further your team’s ongoing learning by subscribing to the Virtual Lean Learning Experience.
 One price and one login link give your entire organization access to an ongoing virtual learning experience about what cutting-edge companies are doing now to solve critical problems.
-The first track starts March 22.
 Learn more and subscribe.

 Subscribe to the Virtual Lean Learning Experience, a continuing education service offering the latest in lean leadership and management.